John Macnamara

+Early life and education

+Macnamara was born on 11 October 1905.
+His parents were John Radley Macnamara and Natalie Maude Macnamara, of Little Waltham, Essex, England.
+He was educated at Cheam School, a prep school in Cheam, Surrey, and at Haileybury and Imperial Service College, an all-boys Public school (i.e. independent boarding school).
+At Haileybury, he was a member of the Junior Division, Officer Training Corps.

 Politics

-Macnamara was educated at Haileybury where he was a member of the Officer Training Corps.
-He was the unsuccessful Conservative candidate at the May 1934 by-election in the Upton constituency in West Ham, and at the 1935 general election was elected as Member of Parliament (MP) for Chelmsford.
+Macnamara was the unsuccessful Conservative candidate at the May 1934 by-election in the Upton constituency in West Ham.
+At the 1935 general election, he was elected as Member of Parliament (MP) for Chelmsford.
 He was also joint secretary, with the Liberal MP Wilfrid Roberts, of the Basque Children's Committee.

 Macnamara's personal assistant in 1935–36 was Guy Burgess, later exposed as a Soviet spy.
 Macnamara was a member of the Anglo-German Fellowship, some of whose members were pro-Nazi.
 Burgess gained the confidence of Macnamara and they organized a series of sex tours abroad, especially to Germany where Macnamara had ties with the Hitler Youth.
-Burgess managed to gain contacts with highly placed homosexuals, like Edouard Pfeiffer, the chief private secretary of Édouard Daladier, French War Minister, an agent of the 2nd Office and of MI6.
+Burgess managed to gain contacts with highly placed homosexuals, like Edouard Pfeiffer, the chief private secretary of Édouard Daladier, French War Minister, an agent of the Second Office and of MI6.
 Macnamara and Burgess were invited on several occasions to pleasure parties at Pfeiffer's or to Parisian nightclubs.

+Macnamara had initially expressed great admiration for Nazi Germany, proclaiming that "Hitler will be able to do nothing wrong for us."
+By 1935, however, after visiting Dachau concentration camp, he had changed his mind.
+In 1936, he told the House of Commons that while he did not believe the police were fascists, he viewed antisemitism as wrong."I come now to the question of Jew-baiting.
+All Members on this side of the House deprecate the tendency to Jew-baiting just as much as do the Mover of the Amendment and all other hon.
+Members opposite.
+It is very unfortunate that this tendency has arisen in this country.
+It is ungentlemanly and very un-English, and I very much hope that we shall all be able to use our influence, and, if necessary, our force, to stop a very horrid evil that seems to be creeping in.
+The Fascists undoubtedly are offenders in this respect, but, because certain Fascists are going into this Jew-baiting, it may not necessarily be fair to level a charge of Jew-baiting at Fascists in general.
+I am not defending the Fascists, but I am defending the police in their conduct at Fascist meetings.
+When the police go to a Fascist meeting, they cannot stop a Fascist from speaking."

+Macnamara continued to be an MP during the Second World War, even as he dedicated himself to serving abroad in the British Army.
+A neighbouring Conservative MP, Edward Keeling, volunteered to deal with any constituency "matters requiring parliamentary action".